Fragile X Syndrome Testing & Diagnosis

 Chromosomal microarray analysis is a powerful test for detecting certain genetic causes of developmental disabilities; however, it is not able to detect Fragile X mutations of any kind.

-For this reason, the diagnostic work-up of children with autism, global developmental delay, or intellectual disabilities should include both a microarray analysis and a separate Fragile X DNA analysis.
-If your child just had the microarray analysis but not the specific DNA test for Fragile X, then they has not been checked for Fragile X.
+For this reason, the diagnostic work-up of children with autism, global developmental delay, or intellectual disabilities should include both a chromosomal microarray analysis and a separate Fragile X DNA analysis.
+If your child has only the microarray analysis but not the specific DNA test for Fragile X, then they have not been checked for Fragile X.